concur/developer.concur.com/src/tools-support/release-notes/app-center-2020.markdown

 The ScanSnap integration for Concur Expense allows you to:
   * Quickly digitize receipts at the source
-  * Access and manage expenses anywhere, anytime and from any device
+  * Access and manage expenses anywhere, anytime, and from any device
   * Submit reports on the go and get reimbursed faster

 Get started now!

 **Requirements**: To use ScanSnap Cloud with Concur Expense, the following items are required:
 - ScanSnap Home (for Windows and Mac) or ScanSnap Cloud App (for Android and iOS)
-- ScanSnap iX1500, iX500 or iX100 scanner
+- ScanSnap iX1500, iX500, or iX100 scanner
 - Wi-Fi environment with internet connection
 - Your Concur Expense account information
 - Optional: Smartphone with camera